 Your tree dedications (and lots of hard work) have helped us to plant more than 1.2 million broadleaf trees, creating new woodlands of all shapes and sizes throughout the Yorkshire Dales and beyond.

 Your tree will be planted in one of our supporter woodlands; we usually designate a new one every year.
-Our current Supporter Woodland is Ormsgill Wood, set in the south of the Yorkshire Dales National Park near Malham, with beautiful views of Malhamdale.
+Our current Supporter Woodland is Woodale, set in stunning landscape in Upper Nidderdale.

 Most of our supporter woods have public access, so you can visit as often as you like provided you remain on public rights of way.
 We also hold Woodland Open Days which offer a chance for you to fully explore the woodlands.
 If you have dedicated a tree, or have received a tree dedication as a gift, we will invite you to come and visit the woodland which you have helped make possible.

 Our aim is to create natural woodlands, so we don’t mark individual trees in any way.

 All the woodlands are privately owned by farmers, landowners and residents.
 We co-ordinate the Dales Woodland Restoration Programme, working with partners including the Yorkshire Dales National Park Authority and Forestry Commission to create new woodland habitats.
 We arrange funding, put legal agreements in place to ensure the woodlands are protected, and provide support to landowners.
 Read more about Dales Woodland Restoration.

 Find out more about each of our supporter woodlands by clicking on the map or follow the links below

 - Woodale Wood Nidderdale 2018-19 is our current Supporter Woodland

 - Harrison's Wood Nidderdale Area of Outstanding Natural Beauty 2011-2013

 - Parlour Barn Farm Nidderdale Area of Outstanding Natural Beauty 2008-2009